apacheignite/documentation/odbc-driver/odbc-driver.md

 [/block]
 ODBC Driver internally uses Fields queries to retrieve data from the Apache Ignite cache.
 This means that by ODBC you can only access those fields that are [accessible for SQL queries](/docs/sql-queries#section-making-fields-visible-for-sql-queries).

-Below you can see an example of the class that can be queried by the ODBC Driver:
+Below you can see an example of two classes that can be queried by the ODBC Driver:
 [block:code]
 {
   "codes": [